Reading time: 7,5 minutes

 How the small influences the big

 On the other side, the small details of a thing make up or change the larger concept too.
-If you actually meet very nice people in that (presumably)dangerous city, the city might turn out to be not so dangerous at all.
+If you actually meet very nice people in that (presumably) dangerous city, the city might turn out to be not so dangerous at all.
 The details you see within that city, change your overall perception of the city.
 For example, If you find out that your friends secret hobby is to torture cats, the overall image of that friend becomes totally different.
 Suddenly, he becomes a total asshole although every other thing he did was quite cool.
-We saw this with many celebrities like Tiger Woods, and all the famous men who were involved with the #METOO convictions.
+We saw this phenomenon with many celebrities like Tiger Woods, Bill Clinton, Kevin Spacey, and all the famous men who were involved with the #METOO convictions.
 Their affairs and lie’s where enough to make the overall concept of the person totally different.
 Isn’t it quite weird that we will never see a movie with Kevin Spacey again?
 He is an amazing actor, but because of his sexual assault we despise him (totally) and would never want to see a movie with him again?

 Re-adjust until it becomes fractal